top of page

 Q: How does the adjustability work?

-A: Our Australian Registered Design (No. 202418410) central joiner has 150mm adjustability to fit 99% of utes universally.
-Plus, 600mm sideways adjustment lets you configure cargo bay sizes to suit different loads—shopping on one side, tools on the other, whatever you need.
+A: Our Australian Registered Design (No. 202418410) central joiner has 150mm adjustability to fit all utes universally.
+Plus, our slider rack has 500mm sideways and 25mm height adjustment lets you configure cargo bay sizes to suit different loads—shopping on one side, tools on the other, whatever you need.

 Q: Won’t aluminium dent or bend?